ErpNetDocs/webclient/introduction/how-to/product-supply.md

 You can enter **product quantities** manually, adjust them with “**+**” and “**-**” buttons, as well as determine their **measurement units**,

-Quantities which are supplied will be interpreted as new rows in the **Lines** panel of the respective document.
+Quantities supplied for a product are interpreted as new rows in the **Lines** panel of the respective document.

 ![picture](pictures/Product_Supply_panel_view_06_06.png)